The 30+ Best Nonprofit Websites to Look to for Inspiration

 What’s excellent about the Doctors Without Borders web storytelling:

-• Doctors Without Borders keeps visitors informed with up-to-date news and events, including a link to live online discussion about mental health from their homepage hero.
+• Doctors Without Borders keeps visitors informed with up-to-date news and events, including a link to a live online discussion about mental health from their homepage hero.

 • An engaging static infographic on where donor money goes appears in the footer on every page of their site.